Snowflake-Labs/sfquickstarts/site/sfguides/src/coherent_spark_connector/coherent_spark_connector.md

 ### What You’ll Learn
 By the end of this guide, you'll learn:
 - how to install Spark Connector in your Snowflake environment.
-- how to grant the needed permissions.
+- how to grant the needed permissions .
 - how to synchronize your Spark services with Snowflake.
 - how to use Spark services in Snowflake.

 ### What You’ll Need
 - A [Snowflake account](https://snowflake.com/)
-- Access to a [Coherent Spark](https://coherent.global) tenant, with at least one service uploaded.
-If you are not already a Coherent customer, please [contact us](https://www.coherent.global/contact-us)!
+- Access to a [Coherent Spark](https://coherent.global) tenant, with at least one service uploaded

 ### What You’ll Build
 - A working installation of Spark Connector